Seniors Housing Investors and Operators Find Themselves in Red Shark Infested Waters

 - Market share battles

 Demand is down (compared to supply), costs and competition are up and many organizations are struggling financially due to lost revenue tied to vacant units, discounting and care provided yet not billed for due to poor process.
 Assisted living, independent living, memory care, active adult and even CCRCs need more creative strategies to unlock new value-cost frontiers along with profitable new growth horizons.
 We need a Blue Ocean Shift.
+Blue Ocean Shift: A systematic process to move your organization from cutthroat markets with bloody competition, what we think of as red oceans full of sharks, to wide-open blue oceans, or new markets devoid of competition, in a way that brings your people along.

 INSTEAD OF FOLLOWING THE LEADER, BE THE LEADER